Hello World

 command is designed for use with the HTTP Signature.
 It can be used for both

-channel in our Discord.scale auth status
+channel in our Discord.Pulling a Function

 command.If you pushed the function using the --public